lipp/Arduino-Jet/README.md

 # Arduino-Jet
 Jet Peer lib for Arduino (http://jetbus.io).

+Arduino-Jet enables you to easily integrate distributed web-capable realtime communication with your Arduino.
+See [Jet Homepage](http://jetbus.io) for more details and a Live Control Center called ["Radar"](http://jetbus.io/radar.html).

 # Setup

 1. Clone this repo to your Arduino/libraries folder (on OSX ~/Documents/Arduino/libraries).